liukun-msft/working-docs/servicebus/token-refresh-issue/issue-analysis-summary.md

 The negative value here is very close (I am using `OffsetDateTime.now(ZoneOffset.UTC)`) which can prove that in when `expireOn` is  `EpochSecond`, the service will encounter this error.

-**So how could the expired date be set as EpochSecond(1970-01-01) in AccessToken?**
+ ### So how could the expired date be set as EpochSecond(1970-01-01) in AccessToken?

-Currently I suspect when service bus are using sharedAccessSignature and somehow `expirationTimeStr` is "0" or small value, `epochSecond` will be parsed as zero or very small valid value which make the token expired date to be 1970-01-01.
+**Test scenario 1:** Check when service bus are using sharedAccessSignature and somehow `expirationTimeStr` is "0", `epochSecond` will be parsed as zero which make the token expired date to be 1970-01-01.

 ```Java
 expirationTimeStr -> {